pgermishuys/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-key-arn.md

 Since the alias is can be any string a customer can create an alias that started with `mrk-`.
 But an alias is not a multi-Region key.

-## Identifying an an AWS KMS multi-Region ARN
+## Identifying an AWS KMS multi-Region ARN

 This function MUST take a single AWS KMS ARN